Bluetooth: Mesh and peripheral coexistence

 The LED Button Service (LBS) controls the state of a LED and monitors the state of a button on the device.
 Bluetooth mesh controls and monitors the state of a separate LED on the device.
 The LBS and Bluetooth mesh do not share any states on the device and operate independently of each other.

 To be truly independent, the LBS must be able to advertise its presence independently of Bluetooth mesh.
-Since Bluetooth mesh uses the advertiser as its main channel of communication, the application must be configured to allow sharing of this resource.
+Because Bluetooth mesh uses the advertiser as its main channel of communication, you must configure the application to allow sharing of this resource.
 To achieve this, extended advertising is enabled with two simultaneous advertising sets.
 One of these sets is used to handle all Bluetooth mesh communication, while the other is used for advertising the LBS.

 Extended advertising is a requirement for achieving multiple advertisers in this sample.